Barinzaya/remote-wheel/README.md

 ## About

 This is a small pair of applications which allow for a 2D virtual mirror of a racing wheel peripheral to be displayed, e.g. for display on a stream.
-It is currently rather basic, as this is currently an early proof of concept of this application.
+The 2D display is currently rather basic, as this is currently an early proof of concept of this application.

 It is broken up into two separate applications that communicate using the OSC protocol over UDP.
 This separation is to allow for the wheel peripheral and the application displaying it to run on separate PCs, such as in a streaming setup with 2 separate PCs.
 It can still be used on a single PC by running both applications on the same PC.

 While these applications are intended to be used as a pair, the OSC protocol they use to communicate is standard, and may be able to be used with other such applications.
 For instance, rather than using the Viewer application to display the wheel and capture it, the Sender application could send messages to something like [OSC for OBS](https://github.com/jshea2/OSC-for-OBS) to rotate a source directly in OBS Studio.

+The Sender application also has support for the VMC protocol, allowing it to be used as a filter between a backend motion-capture software (e.g. VSeeFace) and a front-end interface (e.g. VNyan).
+This allows for the avatar to be posed with its hands on a virtual wheel (note: the logic for this is currently very basic, and the hands don't change rest position), as well as for a 3D wheel prop to be positioned accordingly via a blendshape or a VMC tracker.
+VNyan props and node graphs that have been created for this purpose can be found in the [vnyan directory](/vnyan).

-## Usage
+## Usage (2D)

 Download both of the applications from the [releases](https://github.com/Barinzaya/remote-wheel/releases) page.
 The `remote-wheel-sender` application should be run on the PC that the wheel is connected to, and the `remote-wheel-viewer` application should be run on the PC on which the virtual wheel display is desired.
 Depending on your setup, these may be the same PC.

 Run both applications.
 Upon first run, they will generate configuration files in the directory from which they are run, which you may want to look over.
-The Sender's configuration file will require changes to function.
+When prompted by the Sender during first start-up, specify that its intended use is for a 2D wheel overlay, and a suitable configuration file will be generated, though it will still require some customization.
+Look for `CHANGEME` tags in the file.
 The Viewer will probably be usable as-is, but has a couple of options that could be useful.

+## Usage (3D)

+For use with a 3D wheel, only the Sender application is required.
+If using a dual-PC setup, you will want to run it on *both* PCs.
+The Sender on the game PC will read and send the wheel's position to the Sender on the stream PC, while the Sender on the stream PC will receive the wheel position and alter the VMC datastream accordingly (re-pose the avatar's arms, add blendshapes and VMC trackers).

+Run the Sender (on both PCs, if applicable).
+When prompted, select the appropriate configuration of 3D wheel overlay (single PC, game PC, or stream PC) to generate default configuration files suitable for use.
+The configuration will likely need to be modified before use:
+- For a single PC, the controller inputs to use, as wheel as the virtual wheel's position and size, will need to be adjusted.
+- For the game PC, the controller inputs to use, as well as how to reach the stream PC, will need to be adjusted.
+- For the stream PC, the virtual wheel's position and size will need to be adjusted.

+If using VNyan, you may also want to check out the node graphs and props in the [vnyan directory](/vnyan).

 ## Configuration